 - Mask- Babor Comfort Cream Mask or Meder Hydra-Fill Sheet Mask which is a favorite of Zac Posen.

 - Serums/Treatments- Babor Ampoules, I love so many different ones so my suggestion is to look them up on the Babor website and pick one based on your needs.
 These are treatments used daily for a week.
 I do this once every 3-4 months.
-Another great product is by Kypris and is a natural retionoid that refines the texture of your skin, enhances cellular renewal, evens out your skintone, etc. However, it is only to be worn after the sun has gone down and should be washed off as soon as you wake up.
+Babor Ampoules penetrate deeper than a serum and can be used in place of a serum while using it or underneath one.
+Another great product is by Kypris and is a natural retinoid that refines the texture of your skin, enhances cellular renewal, evens out your skin tone, etc. However, it is only to be worn after the sun has gone down and should be washed off as soon as you wake up.
 The product is called Moonlight Catalyst.

 Keep in mind these are just some recommendations of products I love and have used or currently use.
-I use a lot of the products we sell at the spa I work at.
-Many of which are available for sale on their website.
-We use Environ, Meder, Babor, and Sara Happ at the spa.
 You want to make sure you find products you love which is why it is important to know your skin type or you won't get the benefits of the products you're buying.
-When trying new skin care products give them about 6 weeks to see results before you decide it isn't right for you.
+When trying new skin care products give them about 4-6 weeks to see results before you decide it isn't right for you.
 Skincare is an investment and your makeup is only as good as the canvas underneath it so make the investment count.